clamstew/jods/docs/docs/design-iterations/workflow.md

 After generating iterations:

 1. Navigate to `temp/design-iterations/iteration-X/`
-2. Review screenshots in the `screenshots` directory
+2. Review screenshots in two locations:
+   - Primary screenshots: `static/screenshots/unified/` with names like `02-features-section-light-20250506-140715.png`
+   - Iteration copies: `temp/design-iterations/iteration-X/screenshots/`
 3. Open the feedback template at `feedback-template.md`
 4. Fill out the template, documenting what you like and dislike about each design aspect